Haml Changelog

 haml

-executable now takes -r
+The haml executable now takes -r and -I flags

-that act just like the same flags for the ruby
+that act just like the same flags for the ruby executable.

 This allows users to load helper files when using Haml